An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Orbifold of 2D Wallpaper Groups

 Each wallpaper group admits a fundamental domain, and the action of the group identifies edges and vertices of this domain to produce a compact quotient space.
 A \textit{fundamental domain} is a minimal region of the pattern from which the entire tiling can be generated by applying the symmetries of the group.
 More intuitively, one may think of it as the smallest piece of the pattern, or smallest `tile', needed to cover the whole plane by applying the symmetries of the group without overlaps or gaps.
 Unlike a crystallographic unit cell, which is determined purely by translations, a fundamental domain also reflects rotational, reflectional, or glide symmetries.

-The identifications on the boundary of a fundamental domain naturally produce a compact quotient space, in which rotation centers, mirror lines, and glide reflections appear as singular or non-orientable features.
+Identifying the fundamental domain boundary produces a compact quotient space, in which rotation centers, mirror lines, and glide reflections appear as singular or non-orientable features.
 Following Thurston, an \textit{orbifold} is a generalization of a surface that records precisely this quotient structure encoding symmetry.
 For a wallpaper group $G$, the quotient $O = \mathbb{R}^2 / G$ is a compact two-dimensional orbifold.
 Classifying wallpaper groups is therefore equivalent to classifying the possible orbifold structures that arise from such quotients.

 The topology of the underlying surface $X_O$ of an orbifold $O$ is determined by its orientable or non-orientable genus together with the number of boundary components.
 By the classification of compact surfaces, its Euler characteristic is given by: